-Photo by NeONBRAND, via Wikimedia Commons
+Photo by NeONBRAND, via Wikimedia Commons (Public domain)

 Since an open kitchen has at least a couple of walls eliminated, it tends to appear spacious.
 Most open kitchens are integrated with a dining or living room; these rooms often have large windows, which can make the open kitchen seem brighter.